 - Checking your live site is working with login

-- Submitting your Facebook app to them for approval
+- Submitting your app to Facebook for approval

-It'll get you to log into your normal Facebook account, then it'll prompt you to create a Facebook for Developers account if you don't already have one.
+It'll get you to log into your normal Facebook account, then it will prompt you to create a Facebook for Developers account if you don't already have one.

-The following toggles should be set to YES:
+First, double-check that the following toggles are set to YES:

 - Yes - Client OAuth Login

 - Yes - Use Strict Mode for Redirect URIs

 Second, scroll down the page and fill in the blank fields as follows:

 You can ignore the rest of the fields on the page.
 Press the "Save Changes" button.

 10. Click again on Basic Settings, found in the left sidebar.

 Under App Secret, click "Show " and then copy it.